Flowinity/Flowinity/README.md

 production as it will support the `TPU_RESTART` process command and will automatically scale if you add more CPU cores/threads.

-#### Do not restart TPU via `pm2` or `systemd` if you are using the `serve-cluster` script in production.<br><br>This can be done in the admin panel or via a POST request to /api/v3/admin/restart (administrator account required, can be automated with "admin.ci" API scope).
+#### Do not restart Flowinity via `pm2` or `systemd` if you are using the `serve-cluster` script in production.<br><br>This can be done in the admin panel or via a POST request to /api/v3/admin/restart (administrator account required, can be automated with "admin.ci" API scope).

 #### Having a single CPU core will cause Flowinity to be temporarily unavailable when restarting.